Increased intracranial pressure in adults treatment. Intracranial pressure - symptoms and treatment

 If there is an excess amount of fluid in the brain, shunting is prescribed to remove excess cerebrospinal fluid from the patient’s skull.

-Normal intracranial pressure can range from 7.5 to 15 mm Hg.
+Intracranial pressure can normally range from 7.5 to 15 mm Hg.
 Art.
 In children, normal values are slightly lower than in adults.
-An increase in values above the norm (), as a rule, is secondary and is a pathological condition that can occur in adults and children and lead to the development of adverse effects.
-At values greater than 30 mm Hg.
-Art. possible irreversible damage to brain tissue, including leading to death.
+An increase in values above normal (), as a rule, is secondary in nature and is a pathological condition that can occur in adults and children and lead to the development of adverse consequences.
+For values greater than 30 mmHg.
+Art.
+Possible irreversible damage to brain tissue, including death.

 What is intracranial pressure?

-A prolonged increase in pressure inside the skull, as a rule, is a clinical sign of a disease, and is not an independent pathology.
+A prolonged increase in pressure inside the skull, as a rule, is a clinical sign of a particular disease, and is not an independent pathology.

 1. Headache.